skyscope-sentinel/Qelm/README.md

 Special thanks to the [Qiskit](https://qiskit.org/) community for providing robust quantum computing tools and resources that made this project possible.

+## Credit Requirements

+If you use or build upon this project, please provide proper credit to the original developer:

+- Include the following attribution in your project:
+  **"Based on Quantum-Enhanced Language Model (QELM) by Brenton Carter (Inserian)"**
+- Provide a link back to the original repository: [R-D-BioTech-Alaska/QELM](https://github.com/R-D-BioTech-Alaska/QELM)

+- Include a mention to the Qiskit community.
+[Qiskit](https://qiskit.org/)

 ## License

 This project is licensed under the MIT License.